By Krisha Henra

 One of the things that drew me to Bedrock is that it almost gamifies literacy – there aren’t many reading programmes that do this.
 Students can’t cheat the system because they have to work through everything step by step – they can’t just click through.
 They get points and feedback straight away, so they know how they are doing.
 They really enjoy it – so we don’t need to create masses of awards.

 We link Bedrock to our college system.
 Every lesson students complete earns them a house point, so they are always awarded automatically.
 At the end of each term we reveal the leading college.
 Last term we held a Bedrock pizza party, which went down well!

-It sounds like you’ve really embedded Bedrock into your praise and sanction system really well at Swindon Academy.
+It sounds like you’ve really embedded Bedrock really well at Swindon Academy.

 Have you seen the impact of students’ learning on Bedrock in their written work?

 We’ve all just done a thorough mark thorough of our students’ extended writing.
 Anecdotally, vocabulary is improving.
 Our Year 8s are noticeably better, particularly in their analytical writing skills.
 I remember what they were like a few years ago.
 We are picking up on a lot of literacy issues because of lockdown – we have a lot of disadvantaged students.

 I do think that generally they are using higher levels of academic vocabulary – they seem to be more comfortable with it than before.
 If I look at where we were this time last year – a Macbeth assessment, for example – they definitely ‘sound’ better than they did before.
 The vocabulary has definitely improved in them, absolutely.